craftcms/docs/docs/5.x/reference/element-types/entries.md

 ## Sections

 Sections organize and expose entry types for content authors.
-In each Section you can define the following:
+In each section you can define the following:

 - Whether entries in the section have URLs;
 - What the entries’ URLs should look like;